 - Continuous positive airway pressure (CPAP) therapy: CPAP is a common treatment for sleep apnea that involves wearing a mask over the nose and/or mouth during sleep.
 The mask is connected to a machine that delivers a continuous flow of air, keeping the airway open.

-- Adenotonsillectomy: This is a surgical procedure that involves removing the tonsils and adenoids to help open up the airway.
+- Adenotonsillectomy: This is a surgical procedure that involves removing the tonsils and adenoids if they are contributing to the obstruction to help open up the airway.

 - Weight management: For children who are overweight or obese, weight loss may be an effective way to improve sleep apnea symptoms.

-- Behavioral changes: Making simple changes to sleep habits, such as avoiding screens before bedtime, can help improve sleep quality and reduce the risk of sleep apnea.
+- Behavioral changes: Making simple changes to sleep habits, such as avoiding screens before bedtime, can help improve general sleep quality

-In conclusion, sleep apnea is a common sleep disorder in children that can have a significant impact on their health and well-being.
-It’s important to be aware of the signs and symptoms of sleep apnea, and to consult with a healthcare provider if you suspect your child may have this condition.
+In conclusion, sleep apnea is a common sleep disorder and is currently estimated to impact 1% of children.
+It is important to watch for common signs and symptoms as untreated apnea can have a significant impact on their growth and development, health, and emotional well being.
+Please consult with a healthcare provider if you suspect your child may have this condition.
 With proper diagnosis and treatment, most children with sleep apnea can achieve better sleep and improve their overall quality of life.

-If you are looking for a sleep apnea specialist near Denver, CO give us a call!
+If you are looking for sleep apnea treatment near Denver, CO give us a call!